>

 1964

 1964.
 The red cap debuts at home.
-Until late July or mid August, the logo is blue with white trim.
+Until late in the season the logo is blue with white trim.
 The navy cap is worn on the road.
-I'm not certain if Harry Walker supplied red caps, anyone know?

 New Era